Retro-Devils/WickedOS/README.md

 - With DIY aspect in mind we did not release a base.
 Just Arcade Punks version.
 Base will be released when/if we compile android ourselves.

+- Don't like the boot video?
+Use Boot animator in android section to change it ,

 # Whats the future plans for WickedOS?